gerardroche/sublime-monokai-free/README.md

    }
    ```

-By implementing this configuration, you'll modify the corner style of the caret, adding a round touch to its appearance.
-This small adjustment can contribute to enhancing your overall editing experience.
+By implementing this configuration, you'll modify the corner style of the caret, giving it a round touch.
+This subtle adjustment enhances your overall editing experience.

 ### Customizing Selection Appearance

-To personalize the appearance of the selection, specifically its corner style, follow these steps:
+Personalize the appearance of the selection, particularly its corner style:

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

-2. Type and select "UI: Customize Color Scheme".
+2. Type and select "UI: Customize Color

+ Scheme".

-3. Integrate the following JSON configuration to customize the corner style of the selection:
+3. Add the following JSON configuration to customize the corner style of the selection:

    ```json
    {
        "globals": {